List of political parties in Ghana

 This article lists political parties in Ghana.

-Ghana has a two-party system, there are two dominant political parties: the centre-left National Democratic Congress and the centre-right New Patriotic Party.
+Ghana has a multi-party system, with two dominant political parties: the centre-left National Democratic Congress and the centre-right New Patriotic Party.
+Other political parties include the Convention People's Party (CPP), the People's National Convention (PNC), the Progressive People's Party (PPP), the Great Consolidated Popular Party (GCPP), the All People's Congress (APC), etc.

 Regulation

 Political parties in Ghana are regulated under the Political Parties Act 574 passed in 2000.
 This spells out how political parties may be founded, registered and operated.
 It also specifies how political parties may be funded in Ghana.

 The parties in Ghana

 Fourth Republic (1992-present)

 As at January 2025, there are 15 political parties according to the Electoral Commission of Ghana.
 Of these, a total of 11 parties indicated their willingness to participate in the political programmes by the state broadcaster, Ghana Broadcasting Corporation leading up to the 2020 Ghanaian general election.
 In 2018, there were 24 political parties listed on the website.
 There were 30 registered political parties on the list of the Electoral Commission of Ghana during the Fourth Republic in 2012.